-Historical Tower Counts Trend - This model uses the full six years (2016-2021) of adjusted ATCT airport operations data available to establish a best-fit linear trend line for the period.
+Historical Tower Counts Trend - his model uses the full six years (2016-2021) of adjusted ATCT airport operations data available to establish a best-fit linear trend line for the period.
 The model assumes steady linear growth year-over-year.
 Itinerant and local splits were based on 2021 operations counts.
-The model is limited by the short period from which to develop meaningful trend and operational events experienced during the COVID-19 pandemic may be disproportionately reflected in the resulting trend projection.
+The model is limited by the short period from which to develop meaningful trend and perational events experienced during the COVID-19 pandemic (e.g., decreased business travel by corporations and increased flight training activity) may be disproportionately reflected in the resulting trend projection.
 The model results in an average annual growth rate of 3.6%.